Project Overview

 The translation of the pages were pretty straightforward from the lo-fi prototype.
 For the homepage, I was able to test out the horizontal scroll to allow for that vertical hierarchy prioritizing pending tasks.
 I also made minor adjustments like the arrangement of elements on web-sized pages.

 One of my biggest concerns was finding icons that were visually descriptive enough for the places I wanted to use them in.
-For example, on the Bird Guide internal page under "Parakeet", I found some great icons like the broom for "cleaning and maintenance".
+For example, on the Bird Guide internal page under “Parakeet”, I found some great icons like the broom for “Cleaning and Maintenance”.

-When moving onto the high fidelity mockups, I was concerned about using call-to-action buttons on the mobile homepage because I didn't want it to feel too cluttered.
-I did, however, want to get the user's attention and make it as easy as possible to see pending tasks and mark them as complete.
+When moving onto the hi-fi mockups, I was concerned about using call-to-action buttons on the mobile homepage because I didn’t want it to feel too cluttered.
+I did, however, want to get the user’s attention and make it as easy as possible to see pending tasks and mark them as complete.
 I utilized the text size and good contrasting colors from my palette and landed on the current UI chips.

 I also made sure to make the images of birds prominent on the Bird Guide to help users find specific species, and also add some color and variation to that page (since the other pages are mainly about displaying data or scheduling).